vlolteanu/hackathonprojects-wiki/MobileInsight.md

 ### Contact us:

-Prof. Peng will participate and supervise all the participants at the Hackathon event.
+Prof. Peng will participate and supervise all the participants who are interested in MobileInsight at the Hackathon event.
 If anyone has technical questions in advance, please directly contact her (chunyi@purdue.edu) and the MI support team (support@mobileinsight.net)